tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ### Reconstructing the Sequence Number and Epoch {#reconstructing}

-When receiving a DTLSShortCiphertext message, the recipient does not have a full epoch or sequence number value and so there is some opportunity for ambiguity.
+When receiving protected DTLS records message, the recipient does not have a full epoch or sequence number value and so there is some opportunity for ambiguity.
 Because the full epoch and sequence number are used to compute the per-record nonce, failure to reconstruct these